sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 * Hand writing labels
 * Injecting discipline area fragments into label templates
 * Mutating existing labels
-    * Keep a mapping of xpaths and operations to perform on a location
+    * Keep a mapping of *XPath*s and operations to perform on a location

+## Demonstration - LDD Test Generator

 ## Monolithic tests